Allergy Bedding Buying Guide

 to two weeks.
 For specific are instructions, you can check the sewn in tag or visit the

-Allergy Armor Care section of our website.
+Allergy Armor Care section of

 ||Durability: The Allergy Armor Vinyl